pawanrana1992/test-pronto/README.md

 simple react authentication system

 #To run this project
-please use first `npm install` and then `npm run start` to check in browser window
+please use first `npm install` and then `npm run start` to check in browser w